 Family Friendly Recipes

-Lottie is eating pretty much everything now but as she eats a lot earlier than I do (Mia has school dinners so just has a sandwich on week days) I tend to cook separately for her and then cook for us later on when it’s the girl’s bedtime.
+Lottie has school dinners and Mia takes sandwiches so I tend to cook separately for them and then cook for us later on when it’s the girl’s bedtime.
 With that in mind, I wanted to find some recipes that are not only quick and easy to cook when you don’t have much time, but they can also be eaten by everyone and adapted to their individual tastes if you need to.
 All recipes can be found by clicking the links below.

 Sausage and Vegetable Traybake